The Home Office is providing temporary accommodation in Rushmoor for people seeking asylum. Find out more.

 The majority of asylum seekers come from war torn countries or countries with a record of serious human rights violations.

-In December 2024, there were 124,802 people in the UK asylum system.
+In December 2025, there were 100,625 people in the UK asylum system, of which there were 155 supported asylum seekers living in Rushmoor.
 The most common origins for asylum seekers were in Asia.
-Pakistan and Afghanistan are the two leading nationalities.
+Pakistan and Eritrea are the two leading nationalities.

 Please visit the government's immigration system statistics for more information.

-The hotel in Rushmoor is called initial or contingency accommodation.
-There are a mix of families, single men and women.
+One hotel in Rushmoor is used as a short-term solution for people in the asylum system.
+It includes a mix of families, single men and women.

 Length of stay